-This explains the outcomes we are aiming for by the end of our current strategy plan, and how we will measure whether they have been achieved.
+This explains the outcomes we are aiming for by the end of our current strategy plan (academic year 2024/25), and how we will measure whether they have been achieved.

-Intended outcome Success criteria Achievement: Improved attainment among disadvantaged students across the curriculum at the end of Key Stage 4, with a focus on Ebacc subjects.
-Close the gap between PP and non-PP students for 4-9 and 5-9 Basics and Progress 8 scores.
-To achieve a year-on-year increase in the number of PP students entering the full Ebacc.
-Quality first teaching: All students receive quality first teaching.
+Intended outcome Success criteria Achievement: Improved attainment among disadvantaged students across the curriculum at the end of Key Stage 4, with a focus on EBacc subjects.
+Close the gap between PP and non-PP students for 9-4 and 5-9 Basics and Progress 8 scores.
+To achieve a year-on-year increase in the number of PP students entering the full EBacc.
+Teaching and Learning: To embed the academy's Guiding Principles in order to secure quality first teaching.
 Teaching is consistently good across the academy.
 Teacher reports and class observations suggest disadvantaged students are more resilient, reflective, confident learners.
 This is supported through homework completion data and, at KS4, intervention attendance/ GCSEPod usage.
 Development of cultural capital through wider experiences.
 All students have access to wider experiences that increase aspirations and wellbeing.
-The gap between PP and non-PP students' wider cultural experiences is eradicated through academy record checking.
+The gap between PP and non-PP students' wider cultural experiences is eradicated through academy monitoring.
 Student records show an increased proportion of pupils eligible for pupil premium funding are participating in enrichment activities and after-school clubs with the gap between PP and non-PP closing.
 All students successfully enrol upon appropriate Post-16 placements.
 Literacy: There is a rapid improvement in the average reading age of pupils eligible for pupil premium funding, as well as their standard of extended writing.
-Embed 'read aloud' and 'disciplinary literacy' strategies across the academy Provide targeted interventions where required Improved reading and writing levels across all year groups, narrowing the gap between PP and non-PP students as evidenced through NFER testing and assessment data.
+Embed 'read aloud' and 'disciplinary literacy' strategies across the academy.
+Provide targeted interventions where required.
+Improved reading and writing levels across all year groups, narrowing the gap between PP and non-PP students as evidenced through NFER testing and assessment data.
 Behaviour and wellbeing: A reduction in negative behaviour points and suspensions obtained by pupils eligible for pupil premium finding.
 Achieve and sustain improved wellbeing for all pupils.
-An increase in Golden Tickets received by pupils eligible for pupil premium funding, commensurate with non-PP students.
-A reduction in negative behaviour points received by pupils eligible for pupil premium and a closing of the gap between PP and non-PP suspensions.
+The three-year plan is for there to be an increase in Golden Tickets received by pupils eligible for pupil premium funding, commensurate with non-PP students.
+A reduction in negative behaviour points received by pupils eligible for pupil premium.
+A closing of the gap between PP and non-PP suspensions.
 Student questionnaire and focus groups demonstrate sustained high levels of wellbeing.